 Purzel the dwarf and his friends on the " Zwergenweg " dwarf path are quickly reached from Aeuja, with the path and all of its secrets proving an excellent experience for young and old alike.
 In winter, a superb toboggan run heads from Guggerstein - accessed on foot - down into Aeuja.
 It is not possible to hire toboggans.

 The mountain chalets Schifer and Schwendi are both located directly on the ski run to Klosters (Schwendi) and Serneus/Küblis (Schifer).
-During summer the chaltes Schifer is open and accessible by foot or mountain bike.

 Visitors enjoy a beautiful view over Klosters from Selfranga The area can be reached by local bus, car, on foot or by bike.
 The 9-hole golf course, embedded in an idyllic landscape with a grand view over the majestic mountain peaks, promises golfing experiences at the highest level.
 In winter, the Selfrangalift is in operation.
 In addition to the pony lift, the facilities also include a small fun park for snowboarders and a restaurant.
+In the Teehütte-Selfranga you can enjoy the attractive surroundings on the terrace or in the cosy pub while enjoying delicious specialities.

 During the winter, a superb toboggan run heads from Alpenrösli down into the valley.
 Toboggans can be hired from Restaurant Berghaus Alpenrösli .
 The mountain chalet Alpenrösli is open in summer and winter and can be reached on foot or by taxi.
 One of the many beautiful walks heads right past the chalet to Älpeltispitz (2686 m above sea level) with a stunning view towards Klosters.